gcanti/fp-ts/docs/modules/ReadonlyNonEmptyArray.ts.md

 ## unsnoc

-Produces a couple of a copy of the array without its last element, and that last element
+Produces a couple of a copy of the array without its last element, and that last element.

 **Signature**